 The Journal Article Citation Index covers information from 1979-present.

-This database provides the deepest level of drug information with off-label uses and recommendations from an authoritative source.
-A recognized Official Compendium by the US Congress, this is the only drug information resource published from a professional scientific association.
-Lexi-Comp ONLINE gives you the ability to search this database as well as link to this information directly from a Lexi-Comp or AHFS Essentials drug monograph.
+Written and published by pharmacists and reviewed by over 500 experts, AHFS DI is the most comprehensive evidence-based source of drug information complete with therapeutic guidelines and off-label uses.
+Lexi-Comp ONLINE gives you the ability to search AHFS DI, as well as link to this information directly from a Lexi-Comp or AHFS Essentials drug monograph.

 The AMA Manual of Style is a must-have guide for anyone involved in medical and scientific publishing.
 The site has relaunched with a brand new look and feel and enhanced functionality.
 Our aim is to ensure the site continues to deliver the highest quality content, in an easy-to-use way, helping you find the information you need to produce well-organized and authoritative articles and research papers.